MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-prep.md

 ## Teams Rooms on Android administrative access

-Local administrative access to Teams Rooms on Android devices is managed by the Teams device equipment manufacturer.
-Please consult the device documentation for default accounts and passwords as well as instructions for how to change those passwords.
+Local administrative access to Teams Rooms on Android devices is controlled by the Teams device equipment manufacturer.
+Please consult the device documentation for default accounts and passwords and instructions for how to change those passwords.

 ## Related articles